Last Updated on March 17, 2020

 Heat the olive oil in large pot, sweat the onions, garlic, carrots, celery, potatoes and carrots until they have softened a little

 Add the stock, chilli, and the tomato concentrate.
-Simmer until the vegetables are soft.
+Simmer for around 30 minutes until the vegetables are soft.
 Blend until it's smooth.

 Add the drained borlotti beans and pasta.
 Season to taste.